-- Wherever primary reference standard not available from an officially recognized source, an in-house primary standard should be established with appropriate documentation.
+- Wherever primary reference standards are not available from an officially recognized source, an in-house primary standard should be established with appropriate documentation.

 Testing Intermediates and APIs

-- Typical batch produced by a specific controlled production process should have established impurity profile for each API including retention time, range, and classification.
+- A typical batch produced by a specific controlled production process should have an established impurity profile for each API including retention time, range, and classification.